reside-ic/reside-hyperv-scripts/README.md

 |------------|-------|-----|------|------
 | vault-vm   |   1   |  4  |  50  |  01 |

-## How to create a new VM with this repo.
+## How to create a new VM with this repo

 * Choose a unique last pair of digits for the MAC address, decide on the specs, and add an entry to the table above.